Major Field: United States History

 MA Thesis: “The Right, With Lincoln: Conservative Intellectuals Interpret Abraham Lincoln, c.
 1945–89”

-Research interests: intellectual history, political history, conservatism, the Republican Party, religion in the United States, the liberal consensus.
+Research interests: intellectual history, political history, conservatism, historical narratives, the Republican Party, religion in the United States, the postwar consensus, neoreaction, the alt-right.